wernerdaehn/CC3D-CableCam-Controller/README.md

 **ESC setup**

 Program the RC car ESC to forward/reverse and high levels of drag and initial brakes.
 This is essential for the CableCam controller to work.
-The CableCam Controller only moves the stack forward, neutral or reverse but does not apply extra power to hold against the movement of the CableCam!
+The CableCam Controller only moves the stick forward, neutral or reverse but does not apply extra power to hold against the movement of the CableCam!

 This is worth some explanations:
 At first sight the CableCam is like a RC car.
 Drving forward, backward and stop.
-One main difference however is that the CableCam should drive forward and backward identical.
+One main difference however is that the CableCam should drive forward and backward in an identical fashion.
 Many car ESCs do not support that.
 With those you can accelerate the car forward, putting the stick in neutral lets the car free wheeling and to brake it actively, the stick has to be put into reverse until it stops.
-And only then you can go in reverse direction, probalby at reduced speed.
+And only then you can go in reverse direction, probably at reduced speed.
 With the CableCam we want something else.
 Putting the stick forward drives the CableCam in one direction, neutral means stopping and reverse means driving in reverse direction at same speed as forward.
 ESCs that support that are used for rock crawlers and usually name that application specifically.
 Another indication the ESC supports all the CableCam application needs is when there is a drive mode forward/reverse, a drag brake setting and an intial brake setting is available.
 The drag brake level means how decisive the car brakes when the stick is in neutral while moving.
 A drag brake of zero would let the car continue to drive, slowed down only by resistance.
 A high drag brake means the ESC does use regenerative braking and removes kinetic energy from the car, thus stopping it more quickly.